What is an LEI number?

 It is required by law for legal entities engaging in financial transactions to have an LEI number.
 In short, this means that you can’t trade or deal in securities unless you have an LEI number.

 It is easy and fast to get an LEI number.
-You can do it right here.
+You can get one right here.

 Who enforces the LEI system?

-The LEI system is overseen by the Global Legal Entity Identifier Foundation (GLEIF).
-GLEIF is responsible for supporting the implementation and usage of the Global Legal Entity Identifier System.
+The global LEI system is overseen by the Global Legal Entity Identifier Foundation (GLEIF).
+GLEIF is responsible for supporting the implementation and usage of the global LEI system.

 GLEIF is a not-for-profit organization headquartered in Basel, Switzerland.
 The organization was established by the Financial Stability Board in June 2014.

 GLEIF maintains the global directory known as the Global LEI Index where you can look up all global LEI numbers.
-GLEIF also accredits the Local Operating Units (LOUs) responsible for issuing an LEI number.
+GLEIF also accredits the Local Operating Units (LOUs) responsible for issuing LEI numbers.

 What information does an LEI number contain?